 What is the standard cost?

-Standard cost is a predetermined cost.
-It is a determination in advance of production of what should be that cost.
+A standard cost is a predetermined cost.
+It is a determination of the cost in advance of production.

 Definition of Standard Cost and Standard Costing

 The costing terminology of the Chartered Institute of Management Accountants, London, defines a standard cost and standard costing as follows:

 “A determined calculation of how much costs should be under specified working conditions.
 It is built up from on assessment of the value of cost elements and correlates technical specifications and the quantification of material, labour and another cost to the prices and or wages rates expected to apply during the period in which the standard cost is intended to be used.
 Its main purposes are to provide bases for control through variance accounting for the valuation of stock and work in progress and in some cases, for fixing selling prices.”

 The main points in the above definition are:

 - It is a pre-determined calculation of what cost should be under specific working conditions.

 - It is built up by correlating standard quantity (of machine time, the labour time and material) and forecasting the future market trend for price standards (I.e., prices for materials, wage rates and machine cost per hour etc.)